Attention#

 • large distance \(\rightarrow\) low similarity

-To obtain a more interpretable notion of geological similarity, we instead use a distance-based formulation,
+• to obtain a more geometrically interpretable measure of geological similarity, we use,

 \[ s_i = -\alpha (k_i - q)^2 \]